asosnovsky/TicTacToe/README.md

 <img src="readme/start_screen.png" width="569">

 ## What is this?
 This is a simple implementation of a Tic Tac Toe Game, that you can run in your terminal.
+If you would like to simply download a binary file or see the same implementation in Golang, see the [Go Branch](https://github.com/asosnovsky/TicTacToe/tree/go).

 ## Requirments
  - Python 3.6.4 >